Houston Chronicle: 2018 source-fabrication scandal

-On Nov.
-8, 2018, one day before Barnes left for a position as senior vice president of news at National Public Radio, the Houston Chronicle released some of Wood's findings.
+On November 8, 2018, one day before Barnes left for a position as senior vice president of news at National Public Radio, the Houston Chronicle released some of Wood's findings.
 The paper announced it was retracting a total of eight stories.

 Barnes later went on to tell Columbia Journalism Review that the widespread fabrication apparent in Ward's articles was unprecedented, in her experience: "I've been an editor a long time and I have never seen anything like this, period.".
 None of the Chronicle's editors responsible for overseeing Ward's stories—including then-managing editor Vernon Loeb—assumed any responsibility for the fact that one of their reporters had been cheating for years under their noses.
 In many instances over the course of years, Loeb worked directly with Ward and even rewrote his stories for final publication.

 The Austin American Statesman, where Ward worked as a reporter for 25 years covering the state's political class prior to joining the Houston Chronicle in 2014, also conducted an internal review of "his final years" of work at the paper.

-A copy of the original story that led to the investigation has been removed from the Chronicle's website.
-But Austin-based NPR affiliate KUT interviewed Ward for the radio in the days after the story ran and still has the story posted on its website, despite the fact that the sources used in Ward's reporting are suspected of being fake.
+A copy of the original story that led to the investigation has been removed from the Chronicle's website, though is still available elsewhere with Austin-based NPR affiliate KUT hosting it on their site with an editor's note.

 Headquarters

 4747 Southwest Freeway

 On July 21, 2014, the Chronicle announced that its Downtown employees were moving to the 610 Loop campus, at the intersection of the 610 Loop and U.S. Route 59/I-69 (Southwest Freeway).

 The facility, previously used as the Houston Post headquarters, will have a total of seven buildings with a total of over 440000 sqft of space.
-The original building is a 1970s four story "New Brutalist" building.
+The original building is a 1970s four-story "New Brutalist" building.

-As of 2016 the building housed the Chronicle Production Department, as well as the offices of the Spanish newspaper La Voz de Houston.
+As of 2016, the building housed the Chronicle Production Department, as well as the offices of the Spanish newspaper La Voz de Houston.